GreenSaladLeaf/Bike-Share/README.md

 HAVING id_count > 1
 ORDER BY id_count DESC
 ```
-- There is no data to display
+**Result**:

-- Create a mapping station table
+- No station names with multiple IDs remain.

-export it to `bike-share-case-study-430704.Bike_share.mapping_station`
+The final mapping table is exported to bike-share-case-study-430704.Bike_share.mapping_station.

-##### Step 9:
+#### Step 9: Applying the Standardized Station Names and IDs
-Once the mapping table (station_name_mapping) is ready, rewrite the query to join it and apply the standardized names for the whole table.
+This step integrates the standardized station names and IDs across the dataset by joining it with the mapping_station table.
+This ensures consistency in station information throughout the data.

 ```sql
 WITH formatted_data AS (